GwydionJon/Orca_script_manager/docs/source/explanation/explanation.rst

 | The **work_manager** is responsible for managing the jobs.
 It is the layer that interacts with the calculation module.
  In the beginning each work_manager is given a list of jobs and a single calculation config.
 This config contains the settings for one specific operation (basis set, functional, optimization *or* single point calculation, etc.)
+ The config will also determine which calculation module (e.g Orca) will be used.
+ As mentioned before each calculation module has a common interface that the work_manager can use to interact with the calculation module.
- The work manager will create all necessary input files and folders and submit the jobs via *slurm*.
+ Through the calculation module the work manager will create all necessary input files and folders and submit the jobs via *slurm*.
  It then enters a loop to continually check and update the status of the jobs.
 | Prepare new jobs -> Submit jobs -> Check submitted jobs -> Manage returned jobs -> Check if all jobs are done -> Wait -> Repeat
 | Should new input files appear in its managed directories the new calculation will be initialized and submitted.